Interviews

 JS: The colours are the pleasure of paint to me.
 I respond to them emotionally and aesthetically.
 My choices are more sensual than intellectual.
 I want to spread joy, to celebrate sensuality.
 It is something essential to the sense of being human.
 When I left abstraction and started to focus on figuration with the Fuck Paintings to represent couples making love, I kept the high colours that I had used as an abstract expressionist.
 In order to say what I had to say, I wanted the images to resonate.
 Then my work gradually became more naturalistic in tones.
 But after many years of working that way, I moved back towards the high colours and a more active surface, like on Purple Diagonal.
 I felt that I was free again to be able to use painting colour totally because my content was already known and understood from the art world, so I didn’t need to emphasise it that much.

-EG: Talking about the importance of being known to be free to create as a woman artist, I would like to go back to the beginning of your figurative work, in the early 1970s.
+EG: Talking about the importance of being free to create as a woman artist, I would like to go back to the beginning of your figurative work, in the early 1970s.
 At that time you were shocked by the sexualised images of women in American visual culture.
 How did this shock translate into being the starting point for your Erotic Paintings?

 Joan Semmel: From Sex to Death, a Political Intimacy - AWARE Artistes femmes / women artists